-Glycostem has translated the natural process of differentiation of blood building stem cells to Natural Killer (NK) cells into a clinical scale and clinical grade NK-cell production method.
-Off-the-shelf umbilical cord blood units are processed within a completely closed system in a class C clean room environment.
+Glycostem has translated the natural process of differentiation of blood building stem cells to Natural Killer (NK) cells into a clinical scale and clinical grade NK cell production method.
+Off-the-shelf umbilical cord blood units are processed within our production platform uNiK®, a completely closed system in a class C clean room environment with own cell expansion technology.

 The oNKord® biobank consists of universal, "off-the-shelf" units, that can be shipped to clinical sites.
 These units contain highly functional Natural Killer cells with high cytotoxicity versus malignant cells. oNKord® effector cells are activated and "ready to attack cancer cells", not requiring additional in vivo activation. oNKord® batches can produce cell products for up to 8 patients allowing for production of cell products for 100 patients per year in a small facility and being scalable to 800 and 1000 patients per year, providing a cell product that can be made available to many patients.